IsThatFearny/quartz/content/Latin - Semester 1/Latin Written Assessment - Planning.md

 	- "The Galli (Gauls) are separated from the Aquitani by the river Garonne, from the Belgae by the Marne and the Seine"
 	- "The Celts are separated from the Aquitani by the river Garonne, from the Belgae by the Marne and Seine"

 In #1, the Garonne river is the subject of the sentence, as it is doing the separating.
 Therefore, '*Garumna*' should be in the nominative - this is indeed the case.
 However, in #2 and #3, the Garonne is not the subject, rather it is the Gauls/Celts.
-They are separated from the Aquitani *by* the river. '*Garumna*' could here be either in the nominative or the ablative - one feels that it should be interpreted as the ablative in order to facilitate for the prepositions '*ab*' and '*a*'
+They are separated from the Aquitani *by* the river.
+One feels that '*Garumna*' should be interpreted as the ablative in order to facilitate for the prepositions '*ab*' and '*a*'.

 - Horum omnium fortissimi sunt Belgae
 	- "Of all these, the Belgae are the strongest"
 	- "Of all these peoples the Belgae are the most courageous"
 	- "The Belgae are the bravest of the three peoples"

+#1 translates most literally, omitting 'peoples' as included in the latter two translations.
+However, for clarity, the inclusion of people's makes better sense, as one could technically believe that the Belgae is the name of a river.
+The translation of '*forissimi*' may be better understood as 'courageous' or 'bravest' rather than 'strongest', especially when considered in the context of the later mention of 'things which tend to soften their warlike spirit' - this seems to apply best to 'bravest' and 'most courageous'. #3 omits '*Horum*' (i.e. these), and adds 'three', perhaps for clarity in English, although one feels that this is not required.
+All three translate 'fortissimi' in the superlative.

 - propterea quod a cultu atque humanitate provinciae longissime absunt
 	- "because they are the farthest removed from the refined and civilised province"
 	- "because they are the farthest removed from the culture and the civilisation of the province"
 	- "being farthest removed from the highly developed civilisation of the Roman Province"

+#3 ignores '*propterea*' entirely, as it does for 'cultu.
+Similarly, the use of '*absunt*' in the 3rd person plural lends itself better to the inclusion of 'they' in the translation. '*provinciae*' is in the singular feminine genitive, and therefore #2 translates this better - the province possesses the culture and civilisation rather than 'refined and civilised' being simple adjectives. '*humanitatis*' is better translated as 'culture', although '*cultu*' also translates more directly as such, hence why '*refined*' may have been chosen as a better translation of '*humanitatis*'.
+There is certainly something to be said for #3 translating as 'highly developed', as the former two translations seem to omit any translation of '*longissime*', which, whilst it does not directly translated to 'highly developed', can be used in the superlative form to imply that the province is more highly developed than that of the Gauls.
+The use of 'Roman' as an adjective to describe the province may be a helpful addition to provide context for exactly which province Caesar refers to, especially for modern readers.